Dynamical Magic Transitions in Monitored Clifford+T Circuits: Bulk monitors SP probability

 where $S_\mathrm{vN}(j)$ is the von Neumann entanglement entropy of the subsystem with qubits $1,\dots,j-1$. \end{new_th} \begin{proof}

-Using a construction from Ref.~\cite{fattal2004entanglement}, one can always separate the generators of a stabilizer state according to a bipartition with subsystems $A$ and $B$ as (i) local generators in $A$, (ii) generators straddling the cut, and (iii) local generators in $B$.
-Two other useful results of Ref.~\cite{fattal2004entanglement} are that the minimum number of generators straddling the cut between $A$ and $B$ is twice the entanglement entropy across the cut $2 S_{\mathrm{vN}} (\rho_A) = 2 S_{\mathrm{vN}} (\rho_B) $, and
+Using a construction from Ref.~\onlinecite{fattal2004entanglement}, one can always separate the generators of a stabilizer state according to a bipartition with subsystems $B$ and $C$ as (i) local generators in $B$, (ii) generators straddling the cut, and (iii) local generators in $C$.
+Two other useful results of Ref.~\onlinecite{fattal2004entanglement} are that the minimum number of generators straddling the cut between $B$ and $C$ is twice the entanglement entropy across the cut $2 S_{\mathrm{vN}} (\rho_B) = 2 S_{\mathrm{vN}} (\rho_C) $, and

-where $|A|$ is the size of subsystem $A$ and $|\mathcal{S}_A|$ is the number of generators supported only on $A$.
+where $|B|$ is the size of subsystem $B$ and $|\mathcal{S}_B|$ is the number of generators supported only on $B$.